Download PDF

 Detects a common hacking technique where an attacker inserts SQL

-websites that don’t comprehensively sanitize user input.
+don't comprehensively sanitize user input.

 |

-Spyware Signatures
+Spyware signatures

 | |